 Table of ContentsWhat is a Journal Entry?How is an Accounting Journal Used?Using Double-Entry Bookkeeping in JournalsUsing the Single-Entry Method in JournalsHow to Make a Journal EntryExample- Borrowing money journal entryExample- Purchasing equipment journal entry

 Journal entries are used to record every transaction and event of a business in the accounting system since they are the beginning point in the accounting cycle.
 These entries are recorded in the general journal as business events continue happening over the accounting period to show how each event changes in the accounting equation.

-A Little More on What is an Accounting Journal
+How is an Accounting Journal Used?

 A journal refers to a book of original entry in which all business transactions are recorded.
 A journal is important to every business for accounting or bookkeeping purposes.
 All business transactions, credits, debits, invoices, accounts and other business reports are recorded in a journal.
 All the financial transactions of a business are recorded in a journal.
 This recording is done chronologically by date of the transaction.
 The date of a transaction, type of transaction, account type are all recorded in the journal.
 These details are used for financial reporting purposes.
 Here are some things to note about a journal;